|As a New York newcomer, you’ll want to make friends, but this is a tough city to forge new relationships.|

 If you’re not comfortable doing a one-on-one get-together, invite several people to meet up at a local bar or coffee shop, or, organize a little soirée in your apartment.
 Invite a neighbor, a few work friends, and anyone you’ve met recently.
 A group setting is a great way to break the ice.
 Tell your guests to bring a friend, which is yet another way to broaden your circle.
 The more, the merrier.

 No need to get fancy, so I recommend making your gathering super casual (it’s okay to wear jeans and sneakers!).
 A few bottles of wine and some nuts and popcorn for munchies will do the trick.
 Keep the time limited so it’s not too much of a commitment.
 If you decide to go for after work, 6 p.m. until 7:30 or 8 p.m. should give you plenty of time.
 And who knows, you might even bond and head out to dinner afterward.

 |One year, I organized a “Friendsgiving” meal, but you can do super casual get-together and serve wine and popcorn, or even meet out in a local tavern.|

 I’ve yet to use an app to meet someone, but there are myriad options floating around the tech world.
 You might consider trying apps like Skout, Meetup, and Meetme, to try and connect digitally, and eventually IRL (in real life).
+Or check out OneRoof, an app to help you make friends in your apartment building.
 And yes, you can meet locals in NYC through an app!

 Don’t be afraid of rejection.

 Not taking any action because you’re afraid of getting rejected won’t bring any new pals your way.
 Take a chance, otherwise, you’ll never know what could’ve been, and you might end up missing out on what would’ve been a lifelong friendship.
 Even in a city as massive as Gotham, there are plenty of other newcomers––people move here every single day––and they’re looking to make friends in NYC, just like you.

 |Even in a city as massive as New York, you’ll find other newcomers looking to strike up conversations, and perhaps friendships.|